 - Helmet Weight — Unsafe helmets are lighter than those approved under FMVSS 218.
 Due to the structure and padding, substantial and safe helmets usually weigh around three pounds.

 - Visibility — Helmets should allow drivers to see as far in their periphery as possible while still complying with other safety standards.
-Full face helmets include eye protection to guard against debris.
+Full-face helmets include eye protection to guard against debris.
 Three-quarter or open-face helmets do not include eye shields but are still allowed if they meet other standards.

-Hawaii Motorcycle License Requirements
+Hawaii Motorcycle License Requirements: What You Must Know

-Temporary Instruction Permit
+1. Temporary Instruction Permit

-Written Exam
+2. Written Exam

-Preliminary Examinations
+3. Preliminary Examinations

 Insurance Requirements for Motorcyclists in Hawaii

-To purchase motor vehicle insurance, drivers must provide either a valid motorcycle license or learner’s permit.
+To purchase motor vehicle insurance, drivers must provide either a valid motorcycle license or a learner’s permit.
 In many instances, completing a motorcycle safety education course makes drivers eligible for a discount on their insurance premiums.

 Minimum coverage for a motorcycle insurance policy includes: